Darren Dee O'Neall: Early life

 Darren Dee O'Neall was born in Albuquerque, New Mexico, on February 26, 1960, to Darrell and Christa O'Neall.
 The family primarily resided in Colorado Springs, Colorado.
 O'Neall was the youngest of his brothers, Michael and Kevin, and had a younger sister named Kristen.
 Darrell O'Neall was drafted into the army while raising the family, and as a result the family would move to numerous cities where he was stationed, including Bad Tölz in Bavaria, Germany and Fort Polk, Louisiana.
-This was later attributed to O'Neall's growing into being a drifter in adulthood,.
+This was later attributed to O'Neall's growing into being a drifter in adulthood.
 O'Neall's high school years were spent in Fort Polk, where he met his future wife, June Hodges.
 They had a son, Christopher, who was adopted by O'Neall's parents and raised in Colorado Springs while O'Neall was a fugitive.
 O'Neall also had a common-law marriage to a woman in Levittown, Pennsylvania, with whom he had his second son Jason, in spite of not being divorced from June.
 O'Neall enlisted in the army and was stationed in Bremerhaven, Germany, before being discharged on February 28, 1982.
 O'Neall was last reported as being back in Colorado Springs before his crime spree began.

 O'Neall was a passionate reader of western novels by American author Louis L'Amour, having sent letters to the novelist himself that were never received, and he took numerous aliases from L'Amour's novels.
 O'Neall would canvas country and western bars during his travels, places reported to have also been his comfort zone when scouting for victims.
-FBI offender profilers, who saw O'Neall to fit the classic serial killer pathology, assumed his life and crimes revolved around living in Western and outlaw fantasies akin to his favorite literature.
+Federal Bureau of Investigation (FBI) offender profilers, who saw O'Neall to fit the classic serial killer pathology, assumed his life and crimes revolved around living in Western and outlaw fantasies akin to his favorite literature.

 Throughout 1982, the police in Colorado Springs knew O'Neall from his criminal record, which included various public indecencies.
 In November 1984, O'Neall was charged with sexually assaulting a woman, but as she ended up disappearing, the charges were reduced to aggravated robbery and then dropped altogether.
 In July 1986, O'Neall was arrested for second-degree sexual assault, but soon absconded, and a warrant for his arrest was issued.
 O'Neall is also heavily suspected of numerous other sex crimes extending as far as Germany, from while he was with his parents to his time serving in the military.